Ericsson/ove-tutorial/README.md

     ove-tutorial  ## master...origin/master [ahead 1]
     tmux          ## master...origin/master [ahead 1]

-OVE does not (yet) have any "push" command(s).
+OVE does not have any "push" command(s).
 When you want to share these patches upstream, use the normal git workflow!

 By now you should have a brief idea what kind of functionality OVE offers out-of-the box.
-Of course that can never be enough!
+Of course this is most often not enough!
 Let's move on to see how simple it is to add customized commands.
 We call them plugins!

 ## Part IV: Plugins

-It's pretty easy to extend OVE with extra commands.
+It is pretty easy to extend OVE with extra commands.
 In this section we will show how [CodeChecker](https://github.com/Ericsson/codechecker) can be added to this project.

 When you do '**source ove**', OVE will search for executable files at the following three directories: